Court Rules

 State Court Rules

-Court rules for all 50 states are available through Westlaw, Lexis, and Bloomberg Law.
+Court rules for all 50 states are also available through Westlaw, Lexis, and Bloomberg Law.
 In Lexis and Westlaw, you can access court rules for a particular state by clicking into the state materials.
 In Bloomberg Law, click Laws and Regulations, and then State Laws and Regulations, and click on the jurisdiction of interest.

 Civil Model Civil Jury Instructions